-This project is being led by Plymouth University Peninsula Schools of Medicine and Dentistry (with collaborators from Exeter, Birmingham, Southampton, Brunel, Edinburgh, Marjon and the Royal Cornwall Hospital NHS Trust) and has received £1.3million of funding from the National Institute for Health Research Health Technology Assessment Programme (NIHR HTA), project number HTA 13/25/20.
+This project is being led by Plymouth University Peninsula Schools of Medicine and Dentistry (with collaborators from the universities of Exeter, Birmingham, Southampton, Brunel, Edinburgh and Marjon, and the Royal Cornwall Hospitals NHS Trust) and has received £900k of funding from the National Institute for Health Research Health Technology Assessment Programme (NIHR HTA), project number HTA 13/25/20.

-Patients in primary care for medical conditions, or with a history of depression, and who are deemed suitable for ERS, will be recruited to the trial from South West England, the West Midlands and Glasgow.
-Patients will either receive ERS on its own, or with access to e-coachER using the Lifeguide platform, which has been extensively tested for supporting other patients in Southampton and around the world.
+Patients in primary care with a physical or mental health condition, and who are deemed suitable for ERS, have been recruited to a trial from South West England, the West Midlands and Glasgow.
+Patients receive ERS either on its own, or with access to e-coachER using the Lifeguide platform, which has been extensively tested for supporting other patients in Southampton and around the world.
 The e-coachER group will also receive technical support to ensure access to the internet and boost motivation and confidence to use the technology.

-Extensive development, testing and piloting of e-coachER took place prior to the trial, with input from Professor Lucy Yardley’s LifeGuide web-support platform group at Southampton University and Professor Adrian Taylor’s group at Plymouth University, with other co-applicants and patient and public involvement.
-In an initial phase the randomised controlled trial will start with 180 patients, and if targets are met the trial will move to the final phase where a further 1220 patients will be recruited.
+Extensive development, testing and piloting of e-coachER took place prior to the trial, with input from Professor Lucy Yardley’s LifeGuide web-support platform group at the University of Southampton and Professor Adrian Taylor’s group at Plymouth University, with other co-applicants and patient and public involvement.

 This would provide an option for local services to support their patients to increase physical activity with a significant health gain.
 The project is also interested in identifying what participants feel about e-coachER, if it increases physical activity after 12 months, and what they thought were the main ways in which this support was useful to them.